NextronSystems/thor-manual/usage/custom-signatures.rst

 * "**hash**" or "**hashes**"

-  * for MD5, SHA1 or SHA256 hashes or (since THOR 10.7.6) Imphashs
+  * for MD5, SHA1 or SHA256 hashes

 * "**keyword**" or "**keywords**"